CMHopeSunshine/nonebot-adapter-villa/README.md

 from nonebot import on_command from nonebot.params import CommandArg

-from nonebot.adapter.villa import Bot, SendMessageEvent, Message, MessageSegment
+from nonebot.adapters.villa import Bot, SendMessageEvent, Message, MessageSegment

 matcher = on_command('发送')